PrajwalMDeshanur/Youtube.github.io/README.md

 ### **1.Search Completion or suggestion in PW App**

-- Trie and Inverted Index:The PW app delivers real-time search suggestions as students input queries, including course names, teacher names, and specific topics.
+- **Trie and Inverted Index:** The PW app delivers real-time search suggestions as students input queries, including course names, teacher names, and specific topics.
 It considers user preferences, past interactions, and academic trends to streamline the search process and enhance decision-making during peak study times.

 **Challengs:**